Academy Faculty

 Emily Cloyd grew up in Vienna, VA, training at The Russell School of Ballet.
 After receiving her high school diploma with a concentration in ballet from The University of North Carolina School of the Arts, she performed with Ballet Austin, first as a trainee and then as an apprentice, before joining Nashville Ballet’s Second Company, NB2.
 She then returned to her home state of Virginia, receiving her BA and Master of Public Health from the University of Virginia.
 While at UVA, Emily performed with the university’s Dance Department and served as the president of Rhapsody Ballet Ensemble, a student-run ballet performance organization.
 She joined CBA’s faculty in 2021 and is excited to be back for this upcoming year!

-Izabelly began her dancing career at the age of four, in Vila Velha, Brazil.
+Izabelly began dancing at the age of four in Vila Velha, Brazil.
 She graduated in 2009 from the School of the Bolshoi Theater in Brazil and then in 2012 from the Escuela Nacional de Cuba.
 She also holds a bachelor’s degree in communications studies.
 Professionally, Izabelly has danced multiple lead and corps roles, and in 2015 she was brought on to Lake Erie Ballet in Erie Pennsylvania as an instructor and company artist.
 In 2017 she moved to Charlottesville to perform as a Company Artist with the professional company and to be on faculty at the Academy.
-Izabelly is happy to be back for the 6th year with Charlottesville Ballet.
+Izabelly is happy to be back for her 7th year with Charlottesville Ballet.

 Rainah Gregory